Coping with COVID-19

 In Uruguay, Sofía hopes to break the silence and bring critical attention to the psychosocial distress and mental health concerns of her community.
 Meanwhile, Laetitia in Chad sets off to tackle another taboo affecting girls’ well-being: menstruation.

-Season 2, episode 5: Girls stand up for education
+Episode 5: Girls stand up for education

 Nearly 77 million children have been locked out of their classrooms for more than 18 months due to the pandemic.